Oscar Niemeyer: The Visionary Architect of Curves

 Curves as Freedom: Breaking the Grid

-Take, for example, his design for the Cathedral of Brasília.
-Its soaring curves are a direct challenge to the idea of a traditional, imposing church.
+For example, his design for the Cathedral of Brasília’s soaring curves are a direct challenge to the idea of a traditional, imposing church.
 Instead of the typical Gothic spires that stab into the sky like jagged needles, Niemeyer’s cathedral rises in a series of curves that seem to embrace the heavens, as if inviting the divine to come down and settle within the soft, welcoming lines.
 There’s an inherent softness in the design, one that immediately makes the viewer think not of hierarchy or intimidation, but of warmth and community.
 The space within is just as inviting, with light filtering through its lattice of concrete curves, casting mesmerising shadows that dance across the floor like an invitation to contemplation.

-It’s almost as though Niemeyer was saying: "Who needs sharp edges when you can have an embrace?"
+To that I ask: Who needs sharp edges when you can have an embrace?
 The curves, after all, convey a sense of inclusiveness — no sharp corners, no harsh lines.
 Just a gentle unfolding of space that draws people in.
-His work is a call to freedom from the rigidity that architecture often imposes on the human experience.
-It’s the architectural equivalent of a warm hug, but one that also just happens to change the skyline forever.
+His work is a call to freedom from the rigidity that architecture often imposes on the human experience, I imagine it as the architectural equivalent of a warm hug, but one that also just happens to change the skyline forever.

 Niterói Arts Centre (1996) (Source: The Guardian)